Cavity modification of magnetoplasmon mode through coupling with intersubband polaritons

 Tuning the magnetic field directly selects the level of inhomogeneity in the MIM cavity through resonant excitation of the different modes coupled to the MP.
 The choice of cavity mode in light-matter coupled systems is therefore important not only for maximizing the strength of the coupling with the electronic transition, but also for determining the degree of inhomogeneity and, consequently, the breaking of translational invariance of the system.

 To demonstrate this, in Figure \ref{fig:figspectra}b we calculate the spectra taking into account the effect of Coulomb interaction and resulting wavelength-dependent MP frequency.
 This calculation is performed with a simple classical linear model, starting from Maxwell equations in the presence of a polarizable material and projecting them on the cavity two-mode subspace (see App. \ref{sec:theory_general}).
+The transmission/reflection is then extracted following Appendix \ref{app:3modes_trans} by solving the following coupled-modes equations

+Here $\tilde{\mathcal{E}}_{\lambda} $ is the electric field amplitude of the $\lambda$-th cavity mode, with frequency $\omega_{\lambda}$; $\tilde{P}_k^{\rm mp}$ is the dielectric polarization amplitude of the MP $k$-th mode, with frequency $\bar{\omega}_B(k)$ which includes the $k$-dependent non-local Coulomb contribution; $\tilde{P}_k^{\rm isb}$ is the dielectric polarization amplitude of the ISB transition with frequency $\omega_{\rm isb}$.
+As detailed in the Appendix \ref{app:pol_T_nonlocal} $\tilde{w}_{\lambda, k}, \tilde{u}_{\lambda, k}$ are coefficients that depend on the overlap between the $\lambda$-th spatial cavity mode and the $k$-th MP/ISB mode.
+These coefficients carry the fundamental information about the cavity-induced spatial inhomogeneity which is eventually able to trigger the observed non-locality.

-While the cavity modes are \emph{transverse} modes \cite{cohen1989photons}, we do not discard the longitudinal component of the electric field, which gives rise to what we call the \emph{Coulomb contribution} mentioned in Eq. \eqref{eq:E-field_inside}.
-As indeed described in the previous section \ref{sec:coulomb}, and detailed in Appendix \ref{sec:theory_general}-\ref{app:3modes_trans}, it is this longitudinal contribution which provides a $k$-dependent depolarization shift affecting the MP during the interaction with the TM mode. \\We see a good agreement of the measured spectra with the calculated spectra, in Fig. \ref{fig:figspectra}a and Fig. \ref{fig:figspectra}b, respectively.
-Comparing more closely in Fig. \ref{fig:figspectra}d, the calculated spectra accurately demonstrate the broadened linewidth of the ISB polariton as a result of the interaction with the Coulomb-shifted MP.
-The TE mode is also well reproduced, showing a clear anti-crossing at the MP frequency, in contrast to the TM mode.
-This demonstrates that to accurately model light-matter coupled systems with electronic transitions and inhomogeneous electric fields, it is crucial to include the influence of the field inhomogeneity on the Coulomb interactions in the 2DEG.
+It is worth stressing that, while the cavity modes are \emph{transverse} modes \cite{cohen1989photons} (whose dynamics are in the first line of Eq. \eqref{eq:coupled-modes-eqs}), we do not discard the longitudinal component of the electric field, which gives rise to what we call the \emph{Coulomb contribution} mentioned in Eq. \eqref{eq:E-field_inside}.
+As indeed described in the previous section \ref{sec:coulomb}, and detailed in Appendix \ref{sec:theory_general}-\ref{app:3modes_trans}, it is this longitudinal contribution which provides a $k$-dependent depolarization shift affecting the MP frequency, $\bar{\omega}_B(k)$, and emerges during the interaction with the TM mode.